On horizontal scaling

 Having two stacks introduces a lot of complexity.
 We need to communicate two different pricing pages and for the docs we need to sections for Pro and Uni as well.
 For each support request, we need to check whether this is about a Pro or Uni App.

-We want to have one stack going forward with the new platform.
+Of course we want to have one stack going forward with the new platform (in the making).
 Optimally - of course - there would be a smooth transition between vertical and horizontal scaling.
 But given the above mentioned design differences between the stacks, I am not sure if blurring those borders would be a win.

 Project Cephalopod

-The need for ephemeral storage with a horizontally scaled system is what makes the architecture so different.
+The need for ephemeral storage (12 factor architecture) with a horizontally scaled system is what makes the architecture so different.
 Ephemeral storage is required, since each Node (server) has it’s own local file system attached.

 We have experimented with network attached file systems in our early days.
 Think each Node has access on the exact same files.
 Unfortunately the performance, due to latency, was not good enough.

 We have a new project going to test that something similar with todays software and hardware.
 If successful, it would, beside other benefits, enable horizontal scaling without design changes nor other compromises.
-But the project is in an early stage and I remain sceptic until
+But the project is in an early stage and considered an experiment for now.

 There is still a lot of time